RJvH/dapr-workshop/docs/assignment-4.md

 Let's open a terminal.
 Right click in the 'src' folder and choose 'Open in Integrated Terminal'

-A new terminal window (propably Powershell) will be opened with 'assignment-4' as the working directory.
+A new terminal window (probably Powershell) will be opened with 'assignment-4' as the working directory.

 ### Step 2.
 Create new minimal ASP.NET WebApi Project